Overview

 General requirements

-- have a minimum of a primary honours Degree in Nursing or Midwifery or approved equivalent degree or qualification approved by the College of Medicine and Health AND
+- Have a minimum of a primary honours degree (NFQ, Level 8) in Nursing or Midwifery or approved equivalent degree or qualification approved by the College of Medicine and Health AND

-- hold professional registration as a midwife with Nursing and Midwifery Board of Ireland or be eligible for such registration.
+- Hold professional registration as a midwife with the Nursing and Midwifery Board of Ireland or be eligible for such registration.

 -